Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable6.md

 For this Deliverable your team will be required to dive into your filter design for your Audio car.
 You must create a paper design of your filter idea and follow that up with a multisim design that includes a Bode Plot.
 This will be your first step to designing your filter please document this process and the logic behind your design.

+**TURN IN-On ELC**:
 ## Recheck Deliverable 5
 If you have not passed the Chekpoint from last week you will have an oppurtunity this week to get it checked off.
 This will not be for a regrade of that deliverable but rather a confirmaton that you have completed the first checkpoint and can feel more comfortable moving forward.
 Please bring your car to class if you wish you get the checkpoint rechecked.

+**TURN IN-On ELC**: If you have not passed this checkpoint you can upload a short video showing Deliverable 5a & 5b Please follow the same rubric that you will follow when presenting in class.
+Feel free to narrate these so that we can better understand the functions of your design.

 # Summary